arakoodev/doc/doc/Edgechain Modules/Prompts: Managing LLM inputs.md

 # Prompts: Managing LLM inputs
 LLMs have weird APIs.
 Although inputting prompts to LLMs in natural language should feel intuitive, it takes quite a bit of tweaking of the prompt until you get the desired output from an LLM.
 This process is called prompt engineering.
 Once you have a good prompt, you may want to use it as a template for other purposes.
-Thus, LangChain provides you with so-called PromptTemplates, which help you construct prompts from multiple components.
+Thus,Edgechain provides you with so-called PromptTemplates, which help you construct prompts from multiple components.
 ```
 code
 ```